top of page

-The Speed 12 was the guiding light project for TVR, which excited all who worked there.
-Although the Speed 12 never made it into production as envisioned, much interest was generated, with many offers of deposits.
+The Speed 12 was the guiding light project for TVR, which excited its loyal fan base.
+Although the Speed 12 never made it into production, much interest was generated with deposits being taken.

 The prototype Speed 12 was built in 1996, with an in-house developed 7.7L V12 normally-aspirated engine, producing 880hp.

 To meet the homologation criteria for GT racing, it had to be based on a production car.
 The most suitable car was the Cerbera therefore it became the ‘Cerbera Speed 12’.

 Rumour has it that when Peter tested the initial road-going prototype in 1996, he declared it “too powerful for public roads” and promptly cancelled the project.